Chart Color Schemes

 Infrastructure

-Epping - South has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Epping - South has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 53 projects that may impact this region.
-Notable ones include New Epping Health Hub, Melbourne Food Innovation and Export Hub (MFIX), Northern Hospital Redevelopment, and New Epping.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 53 projects that could affect the region.
+Notable initiatives include the New Epping Health Hub, Melbourne Food Innovation and Export Hub (MFIX), Northern Hospital Redevelopment, and New Epping.
+The following list highlights those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.